 (2) Unless otherwise specified in the valid accepted offer, the contract has a minimum term of 12 months.
-It is extended one year at a time after expiry of the minimum contract term or an extension year, unless one of the parties terminates the contract in writing with a notice period of 3 months in advance.
-For contracts with a special contract term of 4 months or less, a special notice period of one month applies.
+It is extended by the same term after expiry of the minimum contract term or an extension year, but at least by 12 months unless one of the parties terminates the contract in writing with a notice period of 3 months in advance: Notices of termination must be sent to customersuccess@buildingradar.

 (3) Building Radar can increase the prices of its products and services by up to 7% upon renewal without notice.

 (4) The right of each contracting party to terminate the contract without notice for important reasons remains unaffected.
 The Provider shall in particular be entitled to terminate without notice if the user fails to make due payments despite a reminder and setting a grace period or violates the contractual provisions on the use of the SaaS services.
 In any case, termination without notice presupposes that the other party receives a written warning and is requested to eliminate the alleged reason for termination without notice within a reasonable period of time.